Heslew/Final-Project-Serrona/Finals/Finals Laboratory Exam/README.md

 ---------------------------------------------------------------------

-* Implement Arduino Serial communication for hardware control
+* Implement serial communication between Arduino and Python
-* Utilize Python and FastAPI to create HTTP endpoints for hardware interaction
-* Develop a bidirectional control system integrating physical buttons and web-based commands
+* Use a push button as an input device with proper software debouncing
+* Send a signal representing the group number from Arduino to Python
+* Trigger HTTP requests from Python to a remote API endpoint based on Arduino input
+* Provide clear feedback on API calls in the Python terminal

 ---------------------------------------------------------------------